munniomer/100-Days-Of-Machine-Learning-Challenges/log.md

 **Thoughts**: I did not know much about Linear ALgebra but today am happy that I mastered of its concepts that are used in Machine Learning Such as Matrices and Vectors.

 ### Day 2: May 19, 2019
-Today's Progress: Continued learning Linear Algebra and watched Vectors and spaces videos on Khan Academy.
+**Today's Progress**: Continued learning Linear Algebra and watched Vectors and spaces videos on Khan Academy.

-Thoughts: Practiced the quizes on Vectors and Spaces.
+**Thoughts**: Practiced the quizes on Vectors and Spaces.

 ## Contents